Mayor Walsh honored with NCLR Capital Award

 In addition to Mayor Walsh's vocal support and protection of the immigrant community, Boston's robust Office for Immigrant Advancement (MOIA) provides daily services to Boston's immigrants, many of whom are part of the Latino community.
 The Office for Immigrant Advancement works to support English language classes, naturalization services and free immigration consultations with volunteer attorneys.

 NCLR-the largest national Hispanic civil rights and advocacy organization in the United States-works to build a stronger America by creating opportunities for Latinos.
-For more information on NCLR, please visit www.nclr.org or follow along on Facebook and Twitter.
+For more information on NCLR, please visit the NCLR website.